textileio/js-http-client/README.md

 The reference implementation of Textile is [written in Go](https://github.com/textileio/textile-go), and can be compiled to various platforms, including mobile (Android/iOS) and desktop/server (OSX, Windows, Linux, etc).
 The library in this repo is designed to help support things like browser-based Textile apps, Node.js apps, and other use-cases.

 This library will provide access to an underlying `textile-go` node's REST API, adding various simplified APIs to support in-browser and programmatic desktop access.
 For the most part, the API would mimic the command-line and/or mobile APIs of `textile-go`, with some browser-specific enhancements.
-Compared to something like [MongoDBs JS client](https://github.com/mongodb/node-mongodb-native) a `js-textile-http-client` client would be pretty simple.
+Compared to something like [MongoDBs JS client](https://github.com/mongodb/node-mongodb-native) a `js-http-client` client would be pretty simple.
 The [IPFS http-client](https://github.com/ipfs/js-ipfs-http-client) lib is another pretty nice example,  though this is more of a wrapper than a true 'client', in the sense that it is mostly a 1-to-1 API.
 There are several things that a Textile client must support, including fulfilling Schemas ‘locally’ and providing a useful UI.
 Some examples of fulfilling a Schema in this way from JS are [already available](https://gist.github.com/carsonfarmer/a26a0d01ae58ffa7b8cd2689e149406b) from some previous work.

 ### Organization